Fern-Labs-Open-Source/todo-list-app/development.md

 ## Development Philosophy

 ### Core Principles
+1. **Quality Over Quantity**: Focus on fewer features with higher quality rather than many partially-implemented features
-1. **User-Centered Design**: Always prioritize user experience in technical decisions
+2. **User-Centered Design**: Always prioritize user experience in technical decisions
-2. **Simplicity**: Prefer simple solutions over complex ones when possible
+3. **Simplicity**: Prefer simple solutions over complex ones when possible
-3. **Maintainability**: Write code that's easy to understand, modify, and debug
+4. **Maintainability**: Write code that's easy to understand, modify, and debug
+5. **Testability**: Design components to be easily testable with automated tests to prevent regressions
-4. **Performance**: Optimize for speed and resource efficiency
+6. **Performance**: Optimize for speed and resource efficiency
-5. **Reliability**: Build systems that are robust and handle errors gracefully
+7. **Reliability**: Build systems that are robust and handle errors gracefully
-6. **Testability**: Design components to be easily testable

 ### Architectural Approach
 - Follow a **component-based architecture** with clear separation of concerns
 - Implement **clean architecture** principles to separate business logic from implementation details
-- Use **domain-driven design** for complex business rules
+- Start with **minimal complexity** for the MVP and add sophistication incrementally
 - Design for **horizontal scalability** from the beginning
+- Prefer **established patterns** over novel solutions for maintainability

 ## Code Organization